Descriptions, photos and details

 Commemorated by the Church on January 27th

 Bishop Jurgis Matulaitis was a person who had a significant impact during his lifetime.
-He renewed the Marian Order, cared for youth, established several religious orders and sought to involve the early 20th century Catholic Church to teach and work in the field of social justice.
-Conservative Catholics called him a dangerous modernist, because of his active involvement applying social teaching in the Church.
-He carried out all of his tasks with the utmost humility, professionalism and in accordance with his resolve to “overcome evil with good”.
-Suffering from bone tuberculosis did not seem to be an impediment to this dynamic person, moreover, it demonstrated that all is possible for those who trust God and seek to renew His kingdom on Earth.
+He renewed the Marian Order, cared for youth, established several religious orders, and sought to involve the early 20th century Catholic Church to teach and work in the field of social justice.
+Conservative Catholics called him a dangerous modernist, because of his active involvement in applying social teaching in the Church.
+He carried out all of his tasks with the utmost humility, professionalism, and by his resolve to “overcome evil with good”.
+Suffering from bone tuberculosis did not seem to impede this dynamic person, moreover, it demonstrated that all is possible for those who trust God and seek to renew His kingdom on Earth.
 People who knew him admired his profound and serene tranquility.
-In his beatification decree a lot of attention was given to discussing Matulaitis’s extraordinary wisdom.
-Even in the most complicated circumstances, he made decisions and acted as one would expect from an honorable person, Christian, bishop and monk.
+In his beatification decree, a lot of attention was given to discussing Matulaitis’s extraordinary wisdom.
+Even in the most complicated circumstances, he made decisions and acted as one would expect from an honorable person, Christian, bishop, and monk.

 He died in Kaunas in 1927.
 His last testamentary words were: “Organize and dedicate yourselves!”
 Pope Pius XI has repeatedly called Jurgis Matulaitis “a man of God, truly a holy man.”